-At the Battle of Baecula, Scipio defeated Hasdrubal's superior forces and drove him from the field using tactics he had learned from Hannibal.
-Hasdrubal, hoping to cross the Alps and join his brother in Italy, was met again by Scipio’s forces at the Metaurus River in 207 BCE where he was killed in battle and his forces scattered.
+At the Battle of Baecula in 208 BCE, Scipio defeated Hasdrubal's superior forces and drove him from the field using tactics he had learned from Hannibal.
+Hasdrubal left Spain and crossed the Alps to join his brother in Italy and end the war by taking Rome.
+Before he could join his forces with Hannibal's, however, was defeated by a Roman army under the brilliant command of Gaius Claudius Nero (c.
+237-c.199 BCE) at the Metaurus River in 207 BCE.
+Hasdrubal was killed in action and his forces scattered.
 Spain was now a colony of Rome.

 Scipio then asked the Roman senate for supplies and an army to march on Carthage itself, believing, rightly, that if Carthage were threatened then Hannibal would be recalled from Italy to defend it.
 The Roman senate refused the request and so Scipio raised an army himself.
 According to the historian Durant, “The people admired him not only because he was handsome and eloquent, intelligent and brave, but pious, courteous, and just.”
 Scipio then threatened the Roman senate with an appeal to the Roman people for support of his campaign and they, fearing his popularity, gave him command of Sicily.
 Using Sicily as his base of operations, Scipio invaded North Africa in 205 BCE.
 Allied with the Numidian King Masinissa, Scipio defeated Carthage's ally Syphax and took the city of Utica.
 As he had expected, Carthage recalled Hannibal from Italy to save the city.

 With your help we create free content that helps millions of people learn history all around the world.Become a Member